luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 const std::vector<std::vector<PublicKey>> &key() const;
 ```

-: Returns a const reference to a Galois key.
+Usage: Returns a const reference to a Galois key.
 The returned Galois key corresponds to the given Galois element.

 <br>